CWallace23/cwallace23.github.io/teaching/final-year-projects/functional-limit-theorems.md

 <h3>Overview:</h3>

-You’re probably familiar with the Law of Large Numbers, which says that the average of n i.i.d random variables converges to the expectation.
+You’re probably familiar with the Law of Large Numbers, which says that the average of $$n$$ i.i.d random variables converges to the expectation.

 Not that sort of large numbers.